Yankees win 7th in a row, beat White Sox 7-2 for 3-game sweep as Judge and Berti homer

 Carlos Rodón (5-2) won his third straight start for New York, an AL-best 33-15.
 The Yankees have won 13 of 15 and are on their longest winning streak since Sept.
 18-25, 2022.
 The Yankees swept their fourth series, matching last year’s total.

-Chicago, an AL-worst 14-33, have been swept seven times.
+Chicago, an AL-worst 14-33, has been swept seven times.
 The White Sox wasted a 2-0 lead and dropped to a major league-worst 4-19 on the road.

+“We just got outhomered,” Chicago manager Pedro Grifol said.
+“You got to put the ball in the seats in this ballpark.”

 New York’s Nos.
 5-9 batters — Anthony Rizzo, Gleyber Torres, Jose Trevino and Berti — were 7 for 15 with five RBIs.